CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The XRPL tickets allow us to execute a transaction with non-sequential sequence numbers, hence we can execute multiple transactions in parallel.
 Any workflow can allocate a ticket and the ticket allocation mechanism either returns a ticket number or errors out, in case of lack of the free tickets.
-The ticket re-allocation will be triggered by the tx comfirmation (Submit XRPL transaction last step) once the used tickets count is greater than the allowed threshold.
+The ticket re-allocation will be triggered by the tx confirmation (Submit XRPL transaction last step) once the used tickets count is greater than the allowed threshold.
 The contract initiates the `submit-increase-tickets` operation to increase the amount.
 Once the operation is confirmed, the contract increases the free slots on the contract as well (based on the tx result).
+In the case the `submit-increase-tickets` operation is rejected, another `submit-increase-tickets` operation will initiated by the contract.
+If no tickets are available, the contract will finish execution but notify with an event that it has run out of tickets.
+If this happens, the contract owner must initiate the ticket recovery workflow.

 Check [workflow](#allocate-ticket) for more details.